 Bills are to be received by Impact within 12 months from the date of service to be considered for Sharing.
 Bills are to be submitted by the provider following standard healthcare industry submission and coding guidelines.
 This is necessary for bills to be considered for Sharing.

 For Impact Health Sharing’s full guidelines on what bills have limited eligibility and what are not available for Sharing, visit Section III of our Guidelines.

 Unlike insurance, you can sign up for healthcare sharing at any time in the year, and even use it as secondary health coverage.
 There’s no need to wait for Open Enrollment to get started with Impact Health Sharing.
 However, if you choose to leave Impact Health Sharing and opt for insurance, you will have to wait until Open Enrollment to enroll in insurance.

 How Do I Know If I Qualify for Impact Health Sharing?

-· Medical information is provided during the application process.
-If an applicant or member fails to disclose medical history, lifestyle habits or choices that may disqualify them from membership and that information is discovered, medical bills may not be Shared and/or membership may be cancelled.
+- Medical information is provided during the application process.
+If an applicant or member fails to disclose medical history, lifestyle habits, or choices that may disqualify them from membership and that information is discovered, medical bills may not be shared and/or membership may be canceled.